loopbackio/loopback.io/pages/en/lb2/Remote-methods.md

 {% include important.html content="
 The LoopBack [model generator](Model-generator.html) automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
 For example, if you create a model named \"FooBar\" with the model generator, it creates files `foo-bar.json` and `foo-bar.js` in `common/models`.
-However, the model name (\"FooBar\") will be preserved via the model's name property." %}
+However, the model name (\"FooBar\") will be preserved via the model's name property.
+" %}

 2. Define a static method that will handle the request.